-Are you having trouble knowing when to shift gears on your electric bike?
-Rest assured, you are not alone... and this is a skill you need to master!
-Because improper use of gears can unnecessarily wear out the drivetrain and reduce your battery's range.
-In these sections, we explain how to shift gears on an electric bike, the right habits to adopt, and the mistakes to avoid for a smooth ride.
+Are you having trouble knowing when to shift your gears on your electric bike?
+Rest assured, you are not alone… and it’s a skill you need to master!
+Because improper use of gears can unnecessarily wear out the transmission and eat into your battery’s range.
+In these sections, we explain how to shift gears on an electric bike, the good habits to adopt, and the mistakes to avoid for trouble-free riding.

 Should you shift gears on an electric bike?

-Contrary to what one might think, an electric-assist bike is not an automatic bike: it’s up to you to manage the gears according to the effort required.
-Whether you ride an urban Granville electric bike or a sporty Superior electric bike, proper use of gears optimizes assistance, improves pedaling comfort, and extends the life of your drivetrain.
+Contrary to what one might think, an electric-assist bike is not an automatic bike: it’s up to you to manage the gears according to the effort needed.
+Whether you ride an electric bike Granville urban or an electric bike Superior sporty, good use of gears optimizes assistance, improves pedaling comfort, and extends the lifespan of your transmission.

 Why change gears on an electric bike?

 Changing gears on an electric bike allows you to adjust your cadence and effort according to the terrain and your pace.
-Uphill, an easier gear will prevent you from straining and prematurely wearing out your drivetrain.
+Uphill, an easy gear will prevent you from overexerting and prematurely wearing out your transmission.
 Downhill or on flat terrain, a harder gear helps maintain an efficient rhythm without spinning out.
 The goal?
 Find the right balance between assistance and natural pedaling.

 The impact of gears on range and wear

-Managing your gears well also protects your electric bike.
-If you stay too long on the wrong gear, you unnecessarily stress the motor and drivetrain, which can accelerate their wear.
-Moreover, this directly affects your battery’s range.
+Managing your gears well also means protecting your electric bike.
+If you stay too long on the wrong gear, you unnecessarily strain the motor and transmission, which can accelerate their wear.
+Moreover, this directly impacts your battery's range.

-Smooth and adapted pedaling allows you to ride longer without recharging and prolongs the life of your components.
+Smooth and adapted pedaling allows you to ride longer without recharging and extends the lifespan of your components.

 How do gears work on an electric bike?

-Before knowing when to shift gears, you need to understand how they work!
+Before knowing when to shift your gears, you first need to understand how they work!
 On an electric bike, there are several systems that can adapt to your use and riding habits.
-Let’s explore them together.
+Let's look at all of this together.

 This is the most common system.
-The derailleur moves the chain across a cassette of sprockets at the rear to adjust the gear ratio.
-Simple and effective, it equips most sporty and versatile electric bikes.
-Gear shifting always happens while pedaling.
+The derailleur moves the chain on a cassette of sprockets at the rear to adjust the gear ratio.
+Simple and effective, it equips the majority of sporty and versatile electric bikes.
+Gear shifting is always done while pedaling.

 Internal gear hubs

-Less known, this system houses the gears inside the rear wheel hub.
-Big advantage: you can change gears while stopped.
-Ideal in the city where stops are frequent!
-It requires little maintenance but is more expensive and slightly heavier than a traditional derailleur.
+Less known, this system encloses the gears inside the rear wheel hub.
+Big advantage: you can shift gears while stopped.
+Ideal in the city when stops are frequent!
+It requires little maintenance but remains more expensive and a bit heavier than a classic derailleur.

 Automatic transmissions: how do they work?

-The newest in the electric bike world, the automatic system adjusts the gear ratio without your intervention.
-Sensors detect your cadence and terrain to automatically adapt the gearing.
+The latest in the electric bike world, the automatic system adjusts the gear without your intervention.
+Sensors detect your cadence and the terrain to automatically adapt the gear ratio.
 Maximum comfort, especially for urban or leisure use, but the budget is often higher.

 How to shift gears properly on an electric bike?

-Shifting gears on your bike at the right time and in the right way is the secret to smooth pedaling, preserving your mechanics, and avoiding troubles on the road.
-On an electric bike, a few habits are enough to make every ride more pleasant and efficient.
+Shifting your bike’s gears at the right time and in the right way is the secret to smooth pedaling, preserving your mechanics, and avoiding troubles on the road.
+On an electric bike, a few reflexes are enough to make every ride more pleasant and efficient.

-Do you have to pedal to shift gears?
+Do you need to pedal to shift gears?

-Tips for approaching a climb or a stop
+Tips for tackling a climb or a stop

-Before a climb, shift to a larger sprocket to reduce effort and let the motor work under good conditions.
-If you need to stop, think about downshifting before the stop so you can restart without strain.
+Before a climb, shift to a larger sprocket to limit effort and let the motor work under good conditions.
+If you have to stop, remember to shift down before stopping so you can restart without straining.

 Cutting or reducing assistance during shifting: useful or not?

-It’s a good habit, especially when shifting gears uphill or under load.
-Reducing assistance by one notch limits tension on the chain and allows a smoother shift.
-Not mandatory, but very useful to protect your drivetrain in the long term.
+It's a good reflex, especially when shifting gears uphill or under load.
+Reducing the assistance by one notch limits tension on the chain and allows for a smoother shift.
+Not mandatory, but very useful to protect your transmission in the long run.

 Common mistakes to avoid when shifting gears

-To keep your electric bike in good shape and ride with peace of mind, some bad habits must be avoided.
-Certain mistakes can quickly damage your drivetrain and reduce your battery’s range without you realizing it.
+To keep your electric bike in shape and ride with peace of mind, some bad habits must be avoided.
+Some mistakes can quickly damage your transmission and eat away at your battery's range without you realizing it.

 Starting in too high a gear

 This is one of the most common mistakes.
-Starting on a small sprocket, you unnecessarily strain the chain and motor.
-Downshift before starting again to make restarting easier and avoid premature wear.
+Starting on a small sprocket, you unnecessarily strain the chain and the motor.
+Shift down before restarting to make the restart easier and avoid premature wear.

 Shifting multiple gears at once

-Trying to save time, some shift 3 or 4 gears in a row.
+Trying to save time, some shift 3 or 4 gears at once.
 Bad idea!
-The chain risks derailing or shifting poorly, and the motor may be under excessive tension.
+The chain may derail or shift poorly, and the motor may be under excessive strain.
 Prefer gradual shifting.

-A dirty derailleur, dry chain, or dirty sprockets hinder gear shifting and wear out the equipment.
-Clean and lubricate regularly for smooth shifts and prolonged lifespan.
+A dirty derailleur, a dry chain, or dirty sprockets hinder gear shifting and wear out the equipment.
+Clean and lubricate regularly for smooth changes and extended lifespan.

-What types of transmission systems are on electric bikes?
+What are the types of transmission systems on electric bikes?

-Not all electric bikes use the same type of transmission.
+Not all electric bikes operate with the same type of transmission.
 Depending on the model you choose and how you use it, the gear system can be very different, with advantages and constraints to know before buying.

 Perfect for urban or leisure use, this system is protected inside the rear wheel hub.
 It allows shifting gears while stopped and requires very little maintenance.
-More expensive and slightly heavier than a derailleur, it suits urban routes with frequent stops.
+More expensive and a bit heavier than a derailleur, it adapts well to urban routes with frequent stops.

 Automatic transmission: at what price and for what use?

-The ultimate comfort!
-This system automatically adapts the gear ratio to your cadence and terrain.
-Ideal for those who want to forget about shifting and focus on the joy of riding.
-However, it requires a higher budget and is limited to certain high-end models.
+Top comfort!
+This system automatically adjusts the gear to your cadence and the terrain.
+Ideal for those who want to forget about shifting gears and focus on the joy of riding.
+However, it requires a higher budget and the offer remains limited to certain high-end models.

 Choosing the right electric bike to fully enjoy its transmission

-Gear shifting comfort largely depends on the type of transmission, but also on the electric bike itself.
-Choosing a model well suited to your daily or sporty use allows you to get the most out of your electric assistance.
+The comfort of gear shifting largely depends on the type of transmission, but also on the electric bike itself.
+Choosing a model well suited to your daily or sporty use allows you to make the most of your electric assistance.

-At Weebot, we offer a selection of electric bikes with efficient and reliable transmission systems, suited to all types of cyclists.
+At Weebot, we offer a selection of electric bikes with efficient and reliable transmission systems, suitable for all types of cyclists.

-Granville & Garrett Miller: smoothness and elegance in urban settings
+Granville & Garrett Miller: smoothness and elegance in urban environments

-For your city trips, opt for comfortable and efficient bikes.
-The range of Garrett Miller and Granville electric bikes are designed to combine style and practicality, with smooth transmissions ideal for frequent stops and effortless restarts.
-They offer excellent ergonomics for calm daily use.
+For your city trips, rely on comfortable and efficient bikes.
+The range of electric bike Garrett Miller and Granville are designed to combine style and practicality, with smooth transmissions, ideal for frequent stops and effortless restarts.
+They offer excellent ergonomics for a calm daily use.

 Onemile & Urban Jungle: agility and compactness

-If you’re looking for a maneuverable electric bike, easy to store and quick to handle, the Onemile electric bikes and Urban Jungle models are made for you.
-Perfect for modern urban mobility, these bikes feature simple-to-use gear systems, sometimes even automatic variation, for hassle-free riding in dynamic urban environments.
+If you’re looking for a maneuverable, easy-to-store, and quick-to-handle electric bike, the Onemile electric bikes and Urban Jungle models are made for you.
+Perfect for modern urban mobility, these bikes feature easy-to-use gear systems, sometimes even automatic variation, for hassle-free riding in dynamic urban environments.

 Superior: performance and control on all terrains